ghostrider-05/patreon-api.ts/docs/guide/configuration.md

 # Configuration

-This page will cover some general topics for configuring this library, see the [features overview](./features/) for how to use the clients and methods.
+This page will cover some general topics for configuring this library, see the [features overview](./features/) for how to use the client methods.

+## Client options

+### name

+To track spam and more, Patreon has made it a requirement to send a `User-Agent` header.
+This library will send a user agent in the form of:
+`{name} (library, version, {rest.userAgentAppendix})`

+### oauth

+See [the oauth guide](./features/oauth) for configuration of the oauth client.

+### store

+See [the oauth guide](./features/oauth#store) for configuration of the store for the oauth client.

+### rest.emitter

+Connect an event emitter to listen to rest events (such as `request`, `response` or `ratelimit`)

+<<< @/examples/config/emitter.ts#config{ts twoslash}

+### rest.fetch

+Overwrite the global fetch function.
+This can also be overwritten per request.
+This will default to the global `fetch` variable on the runtime.

+### rest.retries

+Retry a failed request (network lost or 5XX response) a certain amount (defaults to `3`).
+You can also change:

+- the range of status codes that can be retried
+- the backoff strategy for delaying repeated retries

+### rest.\{timeout\}

+The following timeout options can be configured:

+- `rest.timeout`: the default timeout for a request.
+Can be overwritten per request.
+- `rest.ratelimitTimeout`: the timeout to wait after a request is rate limited.
+- `rest.globalRequestPerSecond`: the maximum amount of request / second for this client.

 ## Module augmentation